naftalmambo/landing-page/README.md

 ## 🏗️ Project Origin

 This project was built as part of **The Odin Project** curriculum (Foundations Path).
-It serves as a demonstration of skills in semantic HTML5, CSS Grid, Flexbox, and responsive design principles.
+It serves as a demonstration of skills in semantic HTML5, Flexbox, and responsive design principles.

 ## 🎨 A Template for Any Niche

-This repository is designed as a :
+This repository is designed as a **specializable template**.
-**specializable template**.
 The layout is niche-agnostic and can be easily adapted for:

 - **SaaS & Startups**: Just swap the hero text and icons.
 - **Local Businesses**: Perfect for "About Us" and "Services" sections.